njaladan/NESmerize/README.md

 ### Code clarity ideas
 The code's pretty messy, since I've been prioritizing quantity of quality (at the moment).
 Here are a few things that I think can make it better.
-- [ ] use upper / lower nibbles to determine instruction instead of a big switch? or a jump table (maybe virtual)
 - [ ] enums for addressing modes - especially since they're formulaic
-- [ ] wrapper functions for things like EOR, AND, ORA, etc. since the only difference is addressing modes
+- [x] wrapper functions for things like EOR, AND, ORA, etc. since the only difference is addressing modes
 - [x] object organization -> master class for NES object